André Ceitil

-André Filipe Castanheira Ceitil (born 11 March 1995) is a Portuguese professional footballer who plays as a defensive midfielder for Primeira Liga club Tondela.
+André Filipe Castanheira Ceitil (born 11 March 1995) is a Portuguese professional footballer who plays as a defensive midfielder for Primeira Liga club Académico de Viseu.

 Club career

 Portugal

-Born in Almada, Setúbal District, Ceitil spent his first four years as a senior in the lower leagues, representing in the process C.D.
-Cova da Piedade, S.U.
-Sintrense and S.C.
-Farense.
-On 12 July 2018 he signed a three-year deal with Leixões S.C. of the LigaPro, making his debut in the competition on 26 August in a 2–1 away win against G.D.
-Estoril Praia where he played the full 90 minutes.
+Born in Almada, Setúbal District, Ceitil spent his first four years as a senior in the lower leagues, representing in the process Cova da Piedade, Sintrense and Farense.
+On 12 July 2018 he signed a three-year deal with Leixões of the Liga Portugal 2, making his debut in the competition on 26 August in a 2–1 away win against Estoril where he played the full 90 minutes.

 In the summer of 2019, Ceitil terminated his contract at the Estádio do Mar.

 Universitatea Cluj

-On 7 July 2019, Ceitil joined Romanian club FC Universitatea Cluj for two seasons.
-His maiden appearance in Liga II took place on 11 August, when he started and finished the 3–0 home victory over ACS Viitorul Târgu Jiu.
+On 7 July 2019, Ceitil joined Romanian club Universitatea Cluj for two seasons.
+His maiden appearance in Liga II took place on 11 August, when he started and finished the 3–0 home victory over Viitorul Târgu Jiu.

 Vilafranquense

-Ceitil returned to both Portugal and its second division during the 2020 January transfer window, joining newly promoted U.D.
-Vilafranquense on a one-and-a-half-year contract.
-He appeared in six matches until the end of the campaign– curtailed because of the COVID-19 pandemic and with no relegations due to Vitória F.C. and C.D.
-Aves' serious financial problems which led to their exclusion from the Primeira Liga.
+Ceitil returned to both Portugal and its second division during the 2020 January transfer window, joining newly promoted Vilafranquense on a one-and-a-half-year contract.
+He appeared in six matches until the end of the campaign– curtailed because of the COVID-19 pandemic and with no relegations due to Vitória and Aves' serious financial problems which led to their exclusion from the Primeira Liga.

+Tondela

+On 2 June 2023, Ceitil joined Portuguese second division side Tondela on a two-year deal.
+He went on to make 73 appearances and score four goals, achieving top-tier promotion at the end of his second season as champions.

+Ceitil's debut in the top flight took place on 23 August 2025 aged 30, as a late substitute in a 3–0 loss away to Benfica.

+Later career

+On 26 January 2026, Ceitil moved to second-tier club Académico de Viseu on a contract until June 2027; in spite of this, he had recently extended his link at the Estádio João Cardoso.